Maranatha Baptist University: Accreditation and memberships

 MBU maintains memberships in various organizations including the American Association of Collegiate Registrars and Admissions Officers, American Association of Christian Colleges and Seminaries, National Christian College Athletic Association- Division II, and the National Collegiate Athletic Association- Division III.

 Rankings

 For its 2022 rankings, U.S. News & World Report ranked Maranatha #25 in Regional Colleges Midwest and #3 in Top Performers on Social Mobility.

-MBU's Nursing school is ranked #2 out of 20 in the State of Wisconsin.

 Campus

 Old Main

 Construction of Old Main was started in 1873 and completed in four phases over the course of 21 years.
 Originally home to Sacred Heart College, the building was purchased from the Brothers of Holy Cross by B. Myron Cedarholm in 1968.
 It now houses three floors of classrooms, administrative offices, Maranatha Baptist Academy, the campus post office, and two fine arts performance halls.
 Old Main is also home to the campus coffeehouse Old Main Cafe which was established in 2007.

 Dining complex

 The 40568 sqft dining complex was completed in 2005, and serves nearly 1,500 meals every weekday.
 It seats almost 400 in a variety of seating arrangements.
 It also has eight classrooms, two computer labs, and wireless networking.